oxlngo/music_database/README.md

 # music_database
-use postgresql and pgadmin4 to execute the code option 1: restore by using the music_b.tar file
+use postgresql and pgadmin4 to execute the code

+option 1:
+restore by using the music_b file

 option2:
 run create.sql once to create all table